≡ Menu

 • Light elements (namely hydrogen, helium, deuterium, lithium) were produced in the first few minutes of the Big Bang, (The Theoretical Astrophysics Center at Berkeley),

-• Elements heavier than helium, but lighter than iron and nickel, are thought to have their origins in the interiors of stars which formed much later in the history of the Universe and
+• Elements heavier than the light elements, but lighter than iron and nickel, are thought to have their origins in the interiors of stars which formed much later in the history of the Universe and

 • Elements heavier than Nickel (Ni), atomic number 28 and Iron (Fe) , atomic number 26, formed in the explosion of a supernova.
 (NASA’s Cosmicopia)